 They also need us to stop killing them for ivory.

-Elephants have a simple jobs to do in the forest and they are very important to maintain entire ecosystem in good balance
+Elephants have a simple job to do in the forest: they maintain the entire ecosystem in good balance.

 Despite many efforts to halt the ivory trade, an African elephant population estimated at 1.3 million in 1979 has fallen to 400,000 today.